 There is a difference in the relationship you are creating with your dog when you use corrections and anger.
 Make no mistake.

 Training with food rewards actually does change the dog’s behaviour because it removes most stress from the training situation.
 This changes the dog’s body chemistry.
 The chemicals that flow through a stressed out dog are different from those that flow through a calm dog.
 This affects behaviour.

 So the dog’s feelings towards whatever he fears, is aggressive to, or is acting inappropriately towards actually does change — it is not just suppressed.
-You are rewarding the behaviour that you want.
+Then you can start rewarding the behaviour that you want.